dquqalla/dquqalla/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer with a love for coding, learning, and sharing knowledge.

+I thrive on the knowledge of my peers and am eager to learn new concepts every day.
+I embrace challenges and strive to utilise my resources effectively to propose innovative solutions.
+Throughout my career, I have participated in numerous projects, employing software development life cycle methodologies such as Agile to develop creative software solutions within an object-oriented environment.

+The software industry is advancing at an exponential rate, with new technologies emerging every year.
+I am committed to being a part of this evolution.
+With proven expertise in the software development life cycle—including project planning, coding, testing, debugging, evaluation, and maintenance—I am dedicated to contributing to and growing with this dynamic field.

 ## About Me

 - 💻 I'm a Solutions Engineer at Chartboost.